 The Last Supper of the Lord

-Message of St. John the Apostle – The Last Supper of the Lord
+Message of St. John the Apostle, Feast of Corpus Christi[1]

 “Dearest Brothers and Sisters,

-However, besides the institution of the Eucharist, which is in itself a huge event, at the Last Supper something equally great occurred: the beginning of the Passion of Jesus.
-It was then that Jesus offered Himself, even before He did it on the Calvary.
+However, besides the institution of the Eucharist, which is in itself a huge event, something equally great occurred at the Last Supper: the beginning of Jesus’ Passion.
+At that moment, Jesus sacrificed Himself, even before He did it on Calvary.
 He transformed the bread and the wine, which were on the table, into His Body and Blood.
-He offered them to us Apostles, before we were dispersed and overwhelmed by our human fears.
-At the Last Supper, Jesus offered Himself and faced Lucifer who was already present in Judas Iscariot.
+He offered them to us Apostles before we were dispersed and overwhelmed by our human fears.
+At the Last Supper, Jesus offered Himself to the Father and faced Lucifer who was already present in Judas Iscariot.
 He gave him the permission to do what he intended to do.
-With the words that you read in the Gospel, “What you are about to do, do quickly” (John 13,27), Jesus gave Lucifer the permission without which the devil could never have acted against God.
+With the words that you read in the Gospel, “What you are about to do, do quickly,”[2] Jesus gave Lucifer permission, without which the devil could never have acted against God.

-During that distressing Supper, in which Jesus announced that one of us would betray Him, and in which He made us drink His Blood, expressing clearly that it was shed for us and for everyone, we were shaking.
-We were beginning to understand that what Jesus had announced us about His Passion was about to happen.
-With the act of washing our feet, the Lord showed us how deep the love of God had sunk to serve man; but, at the same time, He showed us that we also have to serve others as He served us.[2]
+During that distressing Supper, in which Jesus announced that one of us would betray Him, and in which He made us drink His Blood, expressing clearly that it was shed for us and for everyone, we were trembling.
+We were beginning to understand that what Jesus had foretold about His Passion was coming true.
+With the act of washing our feet, the Lord showed us how deep the love of God had sunk to serve man, but, at the same time, He showed us that we, too, had to serve others as He had served us.[3]

-That was a terrible night, in which we trembled with amazement and fear about the things that were going to take place; we had not received the Holy Spirit yet and everything filled us with terror.
-When, in the garden of Gethsemane, we saw the guards coming, we understood that Jesus’ journey as man was about to end.
-However, in my spirit I felt that something even greater was to begin.
-In the Last Supper, Jesus asked us to renew, in His memory, the transformation of bread and wine into His Body and Blood, as He had done.
-By saying this, He gave the power to us and to the priests of all times to do the same, incessantly, until the end of times.
+That was a terrible night, in which we trembled with amazement and fear about the things that were happening and those yet to come.
+We had not yet received the Holy Spirit, and everything filled us with terror.
+When we saw the guards coming to the garden of Gethsemane, we understood that Jesus’ journey as a man was about to end.
+However, in my spirit, I felt that something even greater was about to begin.
+At the Last Supper, Jesus asked us to renew, in His memory, the transformation of the bread and wine into His Body and Blood as He had done.
+By saying this, He gave us, and the priests of all times, the power to repeat it continuously until the end of times.

 After supper, before we went to the garden of Gethsemane, Jesus told Me to pick up His Mother and remain with Her until He died.
-I knew that Jesus was going to die, even though I humanly rejected this reality, and that His words would come true.
-I went to pick up the Mother; that was a moment of deep sorrow for me.
-Our eyes crossed in a deep silence.
+I knew that Jesus was going to die and that His words would come true, even though I rejected that reality in my mind.
+I went to pick up the Mother, and that was a moment of deep sorrow for me.
+Our eyes crossed in deep silence.
 We both knew what was taking place.
-Our Mother suffered as Jesus suffered and I did not know how to comfort Her; I had no human means to comfort Her.
-It was Her, with Her power, to comfort me.
-It was always Her to comfort us in every trial.
+Our Mother suffered as Jesus suffered, and I did not know how to comfort Her; I had nothing to comfort Her.
+She was the One who comforted me with Her strength.
+Indeed, it was always She who comforted us in every trial.

-When you elevate the Host and the chalice in your celebrations, you spiritually nourish many brothers and sisters, even those who are on other planets of the low Universe where the Eucharist is not present.
+When you elevate the Host and the Chalice in your celebrations, you spiritually nourish many brothers and sisters, even those who are on other planets of the low Universe where the Eucharist is not present.
 Therefore, I ask you to be aware that you perpetuate in time what Jesus performed in the Last Supper and we Apostles continued to do after Him.
-Every time when we celebrated the Sacrifice of Christ in the first Christian communities, we Apostles revived the same event of the Last Supper, and we felt deep joy and thankfulness towards Christ.
+Every time we celebrated the Sacrifice of Christ in the first Christian communities, we Apostles relived the same event of the Last Supper, and we felt deep joy and thankfulness to Christ.
 We could feel the power of the Resurrection.
-Each of your celebrations should be not only the participation in the Sacrifice of Christ but also in the power of the Resurrection in favour of many souls.
+Each of your celebrations should not only be the participation in Jesus’ Sacrifice but also in the power of the Resurrection for the benefit of many souls.

-In every Holy Mass, you offer yourselves to God and anticipate the events, because in Jesus’ Sacrifice all that was, that is and that will be, will be consumed.
-All evil is consumed and the devil’s force is removed.
-That is why, Lucifer hates the Eucharist and has always tried, by all means, to profane it.
-He knows the power of this Sacrament and the power of the participation of the people in the Eucharistic Sacrifice.
-Your participation is the only possibility you have to defeat Evil.
-Without the help of Jesus who physically enters into you, through the Eucharist, you would not have the possibility to cross that horrible, arid desert, full of snakes and scorpions, which is life on Earth.
+In every Holy Mass, you offer yourselves to God and anticipate the events because in Jesus’ Sacrifice everything that was, is and will be is consumed.
+All evil is consumed and the power is taken away from the devil.
+That is why Lucifer hates the Eucharist and has always tried in every way to profane it.
+He knows the power of this Sacrament and the power of the participation of God’s people in the Eucharistic Sacrifice.
+Your participation in it is the only way to defeat evil.
+Without the help of Jesus, who physically enters into you through the Eucharist, you would not have the possibility to cross that horrible, arid desert, full of snakes and scorpions, which is life on Earth.
 What help would you receive without the Eucharist?

-Without the true participation of the priest and the people in the Sacrifice of Christ, the Eucharist cannot fully unfold its effects, as it happens with Baptism, when the offering of one’s life to God is missing.
+Without the true participation of the priest and the people in Christ’s Sacrifice, the Eucharist cannot fully unfold its effects, similar to what happens in Baptism when there is no offering of one’s life to God.
 This applies to all Sacraments.
-The participation to the Holy Mass is important, but it is equally important to receive the Eucharist within you.
-Participation alone does not give you the same power that comes from receiving the living Christ in you.
+Attending Holy Mass is important, but it is equally important to receive the Eucharist in you.
+Merely attending Holy Mass does not give you the same power that comes from receiving the living Christ in you.

-You, however, are asked to thoroughly understand what it means to participate in the Holy Mass and to receive the Eucharist.
-It is not a rite, a formality, or even a precept: it is your life, the nourishment that God gives you, “real food and real drink”, as Jesus said.[3]
+Instead, you are asked to understand fully what it means to take part in the Holy Mass and receive the Eucharist.
+It is not a rite, a formality or even a precept; it is your life, the nourishment that God gives you, “real food and real drink”, as Jesus said.[4]

-You must become a living Eucharist, otherwise your mission will fail.
-If you are not this on Earth, what are you then?
+You must become a living Eucharist; otherwise, your mission will fail.
+If you are not a living Eucharist on Earth, what are you then?
 Talkers, preachers, fanatics or members of a religious confession?
 What are you?

-In many churches, convents and monasteries the Eucharist is mainly profaned by the coldness of the people who participate in the celebrations.
-This is something very serious.
-Many religious people are simply becoming members of a Congregation, doing more for the Congregation than they do for the Lord.
+In many churches, convents and monasteries, the Eucharist is profaned primarily by the coldness of those who take part in the celebrations.
+This is very serious.
+Many religious people simply become members of some Congregation, doing more for the Congregation than they do for the Lord.
 This must not happen to you.
 The Church of Jesus Christ of the Universe is important; it is a fundamental instrument, but it is an instrument.
 First comes God and then His instrument.
-Do not make the mistake of placing the Church above God.
+Do not make the mistake of placing the Church higher than God.

 I bless you in the name of the Father, and of the Son, and of the Holy Spirit.”